Vladimir3V/dapp-work/README.md

 ### EthPM

-I used [OpenZeppelin Solidity](https://github.com/OpenZeppelin/openzeppelin-solidity) libraries through npm, instead of EthPM, because they are outdated there.
+I used [OpenZeppelin Solidity](https://github.com/OpenZeppelin/openzeppelin-solidity) libraries through npm, because they are outdated in the EthPM (they were installed through EthPM and then replaced by the npm ones).

 ### IPFS